Myalgic encephalomyelitis/chronic fatigue syndrome: Classification and terminology

 ME/CFS has been classified as a neurological disease by the World Health Organization (WHO) since 1969, initially under the name benign myalgic encephalomyelitis.
-The classification of ME/CFS as a neurological disease is based on symptoms which indicate a central role of the nervous system.
-Alternatively, on the basis of abnormalities in immune cells, ME/CFS is sometimes labelled a neuroimmune condition.
-The disease can further be regarded as a post-acute infection syndrome (PAIS) or an infection-associated chronic illness.
+The classification as a neurological disease is based on symptoms that indicate a central role of the nervous system.
+Alternatively, on the basis of abnormalities in immune cells, ME/CFS is labelled a neuroimmune condition.
+The disease can further be regarded as a post-acute infection syndrome (PAIS) or an infection-associated chronic condition.
 PAISes such as long COVID and post-treatment Lyme disease syndrome share many symptoms with ME/CFS and are suspected to have a similar cause.

-Many names have been proposed for the illness.
-The most commonly used are chronic fatigue syndrome, myalgic encephalomyelitis, and the umbrella term myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
-Reaching consensus on a name has been challenging because the cause and pathology remain unknown.
-In the WHO's most recent classification, the ICD-11, chronic fatigue syndrome and myalgic encephalomyelitis are named under post-viral fatigue syndrome.
-The term post-infectious fatigue syndrome was initially proposed as a subset of "chronic fatigue syndrome" with a documented triggering infection, but might also be used as a synonym of ME/CFS or as a broader set of fatigue conditions after infection.
+Many names for the illness have been proposed.
+The most commonly used are myalgic encephalomyelitis, chronic fatigue syndrome, and the combined umbrella term myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+Agreement on a name has been difficult because the cause and pathology remain unknown.
+In the WHO's recent classification, the ICD-11, chronic fatigue syndrome and myalgic encephalomyelitis are named under post-viral fatigue syndrome.
+The term post-infectious fatigue syndrome was initially proposed as a subset of "chronic fatigue syndrome" with a documented triggering infection, but is also used as a synonym of ME/CFS, or for a broader set of fatigue conditions after infection.

-Many individuals with ME/CFS object to the term chronic fatigue syndrome.
-They consider the term simplistic and trivialising, which in turn prevents the illness from being taken seriously.
-At the same time, there are also issues with the use of myalgic encephalomyelitis (myalgia means muscle pain and encephalomyelitis means brain and spinal cord inflammation), as there is only limited evidence of brain inflammation implied by the name.
-The umbrella term ME/CFS would retain the better-known phrase CFS without trivialising the disease, but some people object to this name too, as they see CFS and ME as distinct illnesses.
+Most individuals with ME/CFS object to the name "chronic fatigue syndrome", which was formalised in 1988.
+They consider the term simplistic, and that it trivialises the debilitating symptoms, preventing the illness from being taken seriously.
+There are also issues with the previous term used since 1956, "myalgic encephalomyelitis", as there is limited evidence of brain inflammation (myalgia means 'muscle pain' and encephalomyelitis means 'brain and spinal cord inflammation').
+The umbrella term ME/CFS retains the often used phrase CFS without trivialising the disease, but some object to this name too, because they believe previous dissimilar diagnostic criteria for ME and CFS identify separate illnesses.

 A 2015 report from the US Institute of Medicine recommended the illness be renamed systemic exertion intolerance disease (SEID) and suggested new diagnostic criteria.
-While the new name was not widely adopted, the diagnostic criteria were taken over by the CDC.
+While the new name was not widely used, the diagnostic criteria were adopted by the Centers for Disease Control and Prevention (CDC).
 Like CFS, the name SEID only focuses on a single symptom, and opinion from those affected was generally negative.